 The Bill Phillips lecture by Dr Alan Bollard, 16 July 2008.

-Watch the winning presentation from Kristin School, 2nd place presentation from Macleans College and third place presentation from Saint Patrick's College at the 2017 national final of the Reserve Bank of New Zealand Monetary Policy Challenge (MPC).
+Watch the winning presentation from Auckland Grammar, 2nd place presentation from Mt Albert Grammar and third place presentation from Macleans College at the 2018 national final of the Reserve Bank of New Zealand Monetary Policy Challenge (MPC).